parsingphase/parsingphase.github.io/mastodon/index.md

 ---
 description: 'Mastodon "Day One" Guide'
 title: 'Mastodon "Day One" Guide'
+layout: mylayout.njk
 ---

 <style>body { color: #000 } .inner { min-width: 80% } a { color: #d5000d }</style>

 This guide, focussed towards Twitter / "𝕏" migrants, is intended to tell you enough about Mastodon to let you decide whether to create an account, and if so, to get started, all in well under an hour.

-It is *not* an in-depth guide, but I'll provide links to more advanced ones at the end.
+It is _not_ an in-depth guide, but I'll provide links to more advanced ones at the end.

-# What *is* Mastodon?
+# What _is_ Mastodon?

 Essentially, it's "like Twitter (or rather, like it was before its technical and social suicide), but distributed".
 Content is public by default, open to the world, and you can read such anyone's public content without signing up to anything.

 The differences are that it's non-commercial, and distributed (or "federated").
 What does that mean?

 - Mastodon runs on multiple, separate systems called "instances" each with their own web address, as opposed to Twitter which runs on one central system at Twitter.com

 - Each of these instances is run by a different group, mostly non-profit or community, so the whole thing isn't under the control of one company, and can't suddenly all change hands at once.

 Once you're on it… it feels pretty much like Twitter used to, but with no ads or algorithms.
 Strictly, it's not a network